HelenGlover/Digital-Garden/_notes/meet-or-not-to-meet.md

 title: Meet or Not to Meet
 labels:
     - community-practices
-description: How to meet, documenting insights from my independent research on collaboration and community building
+description: How to meet, insights from my independent research on collaboration and community building
 image: assets/zoommeetings.jpg
 ---
 <style>